apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/060-summary.md

 Now that you are familiar with different ways to access the sample data with Drill, you can try writing your own queries against your own data sources.
-Refer to the [Apache Drill documentation](/docs) for more information.